FriendsOfSymfony/FOSElasticaBundle/Resources/doc/cookbook/hints-on-result-hydration.md

                                 - {name: 'doctrine.customOutputWalker', value: 'Gedmo\Translatable\Query\TreeWalker\TranslationWalker'}
 ```

-This is especially useful if You're using features that require additional information when hydrating an object
+This is especially useful if you're using features that require additional information when hydrating an object
-(like the translatable behavior from [Doctrine2 behavioral extensions](https://github.com/Atlantic18/DoctrineExtensions)) and You don't want
+(like the translatable behavior from [Doctrine2 behavioral extensions](https://github.com/Atlantic18/DoctrineExtensions)) and you don't want
 Doctrine to issue additional queries to retrieve it.

-This option is only available for the orm driver.
+This option is only available for the ORM driver.